erickweyunga/uncovr/README.md

-# Uncover
+# Uncovr

 A modular microbackend framework for building type-safe REST APIs with automatic documentation and minimal boilerplate.

-Uncover enables you to build composable, self-contained API modules (microbackends) where each endpoint is an independent, testable unit.
+Uncovr enables you to build composable, self-contained API modules (microbackends) where each endpoint is an independent, testable unit.
 Perfect for building scalable APIs, microservices, and modular backend systems.

-More information about this crate can be found in the [crate documentation](https://docs.rs/uncover).
+More information about this crate can be found in the [crate documentation](https://docs.rs/uncovr).

-## Why Uncover?
+## Why Uncovr?

 **Microbackend Architecture** - Build APIs as a collection of independent, composable modules.
 Each endpoint is self-contained with its own types, validation, and documentation.